Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 The following figure summarizes the key aspects of the design of the `conv1d_w3()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/conv1d_template/gen_vectors.ipynb).

 * The design approach described here is common for the remaining conv1d layers.
-This is achieved by building a templatized kernel where the samples dimension can be varied as needed from a maximum of 512 down to 16.
+The design achieves this by building a templatized kernel where the samples dimension varies as needed from a maximum of 512 down to 16.
-* The `conv1d_w3` is set up as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=8` on the compute kernel.
+* Set up `conv1d_w3` as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=8` on the compute kernel.
 This reduces the storage requirements of the kernel in the local tile.
-* There are (7x64x64) bfloat16 weights that need to be stored, which have a total storage requirement of 56KB (assuming single_buffer).
-The weights are initialized from the host at run-time during initialization.
+* There are (7x64x64) bfloat16 weights to store, which have a total storage requirement of 56 KB (assuming single_buffer).
+The host initializes the weights at run-time during initialization.
-* The required storage for I/O buffers for conv1d_w3 (512,64) = 256KB (assuming double-buffering).
+* The required storage for I/O buffers for conv1d_w3 (512,64) = 256 KB (assuming double-buffering).
 This is larger than the available storage in local tile.
 The kernel splits I/O processing over NSPLIT chunks, with the kernel invocated NSPLIT times per graph iteration.
-This is accomplished by setting up `conv1d_w3` as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=8` on the compute kernel, hence reducing the storage requirements of the kernel in the local tile.
+The design accomplishes this by setting up `conv1d_w3` as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=8` on the compute kernel, hence reducing the storage requirements of the kernel in the local tile.
 * Splitting the I/O data impacts the nature of processing, as described earlier in [Key Design Concepts](#key-design-concepts).
-The input and output data processing is split in the samples dimension.
+The design splits the input and output data processing in the samples dimension.
 * The input memory tile writes samples in linear order, consuming the input tensors of shape `{512,64}` in order from the rightmost dimension first (as in the Numpy convention).
-Samples are extracted from the input memory tile in a tiled fashion.
+The design extracts samples from the input memory tile in a tiled fashion.
 Within each tile, access reads `dim=0` first, followed by `dim=1`, hence defining the `buffer_dimension` as `{64,512}`.
-The `tiling_dimension` is defined as `{8,22}`, since 22 input samples are needed to produce `{8,16}` valid output samples.
+The design defines the `tiling_dimension` as `{8,22}`, because 22 input samples are needed to produce `{8,16}` valid output samples.
 The input tile traverses down the nodes then right across the samples, with a stride of 16, providing 6 samples overlap for state history.
 The Keras/TF model uses `padding="same"`, which pre/post-pads the input samples such that the output dimension is the same as the input.
 The memory tile achieves this functionality via `offset` = `{0,-3}`.
-* The weights `{7,64,64}` corresponding to `{KERNEL_SIZE,inputs,outputs}` require 56KB of storage (assuming single_buffer) which is < 64KB.
-Since the weights do not need to be updated often, they can be initialized from host as `async_rtp` and stored in local tile.
+* The weights `{7,64,64}` corresponding to `{KERNEL_SIZE,inputs,outputs}` require 56 KB of storage (assuming single_buffer) which is < 64 KB.
+Because the weights do not need to be updated often, initialize them from host as `async_rtp` and store them in local tile.
 Weights arrive from host in order to be consumed as `{1,8,8}`, traveling `dim=0` followed by `dim=1` then `dim=2`.
-The sampels within the patch arrive in order from the rightmost dimension first (as in the Numpy convention).
+The samples within the patch arrive in order from the rightmost dimension first (as in the Numpy convention).
 * The incoming `{8,22}` patch gets captured into 6 x 32-lane registers, where the inner dimension of the patch gets access first, followed by the outer dimension.
 Each register stores the samples in row-based fashion, so `{4,8}` corresponds to four samples and eight nodes.
 Four `aie::accum<accfloat,32>` registers are operating concurrently, each producing 4 of the 16 output samples across 8 output nodes.
 The kernel achieves an `II=43` for the inner unrolled loop which contains 28 `mac_4x8_8x8()` instructions which corresponds to a vector load = 60%.
 * The 4x`{4,8}` row-based output registers gets written into `{8,16}` memory tile patch, writing into inner-dimension first.
 The patch travels down the nodes then right across the samples.